tianwei-wu-hub/RNWebSDK/README.md

 Wait a while, your app will install and launch in iOS simulator automatically.

-## Part 2: Use FoxitPDFSDK for Web in React Native
+## Part 2: How to use FoxitPDFSDK for Web in React Native

 ### 1. Setting up the development environment